teymuri/klarenz/README.md

 GNU LilyPond 2.22.2
 ```

-Use pip to install Klarenz:
+Klarenz is on [Pypi](https://pypi.org/project/klarenz/), so simply use pip to install it:

 ```
 ~$ python -m pip install klarenz